Skip to main content

 Seattle

-Amazon, Microsoft, and extensive tech ecosystem.
+Amazon, Microsoft, Google, and an extensive tech ecosystem.
 Among the world's densest tech markets.
 High salaries, high competition.

 Atlanta

-Growing tech hub with Microsoft, Google, Salesforce presence.
-Less dense but expanding.
+Growing tech hub with Microsoft and Google operations and a deep talent pipeline from Georgia Tech.
+Less dense than Seattle but expanding.
 Remote work has opened possibilities.
-Strong fintech sector.
+Particularly strong fintech sector.

 Connectivity